Rational ellipticity of $G$-manifolds from their quotients

 With Proposition \ref{prop:orbifold metric} in hand, we proceed to the proof of Theorem \ref{main-thm:infinitesimally polar}.

-\begin{proof}[Proof of Theorem \ref{main-thm:infinitesimally polar}] Since the action of $G$ on $M$ is infinitesimally polar, the quotient space $M/G$ is a non-negatively curved orbifold by result of Lytchak-Thorbergsson \cite{LT10}.
-The classification of compact, non-negatively curved $3$-orbifolds in \cite{KL14}, Proposition 5.7, thus implies existence of an orbifold diffeomorphism $M/G\to N/H$, where $N=S^3, T^3, S^1\times S^2$, or $S^1\times S^3$.
-In every case, $N$ admits a normal homogeneous metric $g_N$ which in particular has zero topological entropy.
-By pulling back the induced quotient metric on $N/H$ via the diffeomorphism $M/G\to N/H$, one obtains an orbifold Riemannian metric $g_0$ on $M/G$.
-By Proposition \ref{prop:orbifold metric}, there exists a Riemannian metric $g$ on $M$ that induces $g_0$ on $M/G$.
-Furthermore, as discussed in the proof of Theorem \ref{main-cor:G-manifolds}, $(N,g_N)$ has zero topological entropy.
-Therefore, one can apply Theorem \ref{main-cor:G-manifolds} to conclude that $M$ is rationally elliptic. \end{proof}
+\begin{proof}[Proof of Theorem \ref{main-thm:infinitesimally polar}] \todo{Proof made precise, making sure all metrics involved are invariant (Point (9))} Since the $G$-action on $M$ is infinitesimally polar, the quotient space $M/G$ is a non-negatively curved orbifold by result of Lytchak-Thorbergsson \cite{LT10}.
+By the classification of compact, non-negatively curved $3$-orbifolds in \cite{KL14}, Proposition 5.7, $M/G$ is diffeomorphic to to one of: \begin{itemize} \item $N'/\Gamma$, with $N'=S^3$, or $T^3$ with their constant sectional curvature metrics, \item $N'/\Gamma$ where $N'=S^1\times S^2$ is endowed with the product of round metrics and $\Gamma=1\times \Gamma'$, $\Gamma'\subset \operatorname{Isom}(S^2)$ finite. \item the metric product $S^1\times (S^2_{p,q}/\Gamma)$ where $S^2_{p,q}$ is a simply-connected bad 2-orbifold equipped with its unique Ricci soliton metric, and $\Gamma\subset \operatorname{Isom}(S^2_{p,q})$ is finite. \end{itemize}

+In the first two cases, it is known that the metrics for $N'$ above have $h_{top}(N')=0$.
+In these cases Proposition \ref{prop:orbifold metric} gives a $G$-invariant metric on $M$ such that $M/G$ is isometric to $N'/\Gamma$, therefore $M$ is rationally elliptic by Theorem \ref{main-cor:G-manifolds}.